Skip to main content

 Showing posts with the label genai

-I've wanted an excuse to try parallel processing with Python for a few months and yesterday, the FBI provided one.
+I've been looking for an excuse to try parallel processing with Python for a few months and yesterday, the FBI provided one.
 They released a collection of records related to the assassination of Reverend Dr. Martin Luthor King Jr. It's easy enough to get a count of the pdf files released from the announcement page .
 Information about the files released to the National Archives I was able to quickly read that there were 6,301 files.
 A brief internet search indicated that the files have not been released in any kind of compressed container, like a zip file yet.
 I also tested that the search box only searches the pdf file names, not their contents.
 The immediate next question was how many bytes of disc space do all the pdfs consume?
 I asked Chat GPT o4-mini-high to write a Python script to determine the size of the all the files combined.
-The script was unable to determine the size of each file by looking at the HEAD of the URL for each file, so it wound up having to use GET requests to m...
+The script was unable to determine the size of each file by looking at the HEAD of the URL for each file, so it wound up having to use GET req...

 Things I Learned: Google Drive Downloads and Long Windows Paths